What is the BPC?

 Domestic Building Insurance (DBI) helps protect homeowners when something goes wrong with their building project.
 This service was previously delivered by VMIA and is now part of the BPC.

-The BPC provides a free service to help resolve domestic building disputes before they escalate.
+BPC Dispute resolution provides a free service to help resolve domestic building disputes before they escalate.
 Previously delivered by DBDRV, this service is now part of the BPC.
-If you need to make a complaint about a practitioner, we’re here to guide you through the process.

 What we do